carcaschoi/tinfoil-json/README.md

 * [Blawar](https://github.com/blawar)
 * [Tinfoil official website (click here)](https://tinfoil.io)
 ---------------------------------------------
-### alternative shop link backup (You don't need to add them one by one if you add Ultimate server)
+### alternative shop link backup (You don't need to add them one by one if you add Luffshop)
 ```
 # Stealth Shop
 Protocol: https